Casa Batlló Tickets

 Who designed Casa Batlló?

-Casa Batlló was designed by the late architect, Antoni Gaudi.
-He was a local Catalan architect and is responsible for several of Barcelona's most famous landmarks and attractions including the Sagrada Familia and Casa Mila La Pedrera.
+Casa Batlló was designed by Antoni Gaudi.
+He was a Catalan architect and is responsible for several of Barcelona's most famous landmarks and attractions including the Sagrada Familia and Casa Mila La Pedrera.

 What other attractions are near Casa Batlló?